 We thank Drs Ritchie‐McLean and Wilmshurst for their comments regarding our study entitled ‘The impact of general anesthesia on child development and school performance: a population‐based study’.
 The authors suggest that residual confounding has the potential to diminish the conclusions that can be drawn from our study.

-- Visit the SmartTots booth at the Society for Pediatric Sedation in Colorado!
+- Visit the SmartTots booth at the Society for Neuroscience in Anesthesiology and Critical Care in Arizona!

 - Sevoflurane-induced learning deficits and spine loss via nectin-1/corticotrophin-releasing hormone receptor type 1 signalling in neonatal mice

 - Effects of non-obstetric surgery under ketamine anaesthesia in the middle stage of pregnancy on cognition in the offspring and underlying mechanisms

 - Female rats are more vulnerable to lasting cognitive impairment after isoflurane exposure on postnatal day 4 than 7